 One of the best things about switching from Spotify to Apple Music is that it doesn’t particularly matter if you’ve used Spotify for free or have been a Premium subscriber.
 Free Spotify users have always been able to create their own playlists; they just couldn’t manually select the songs they wanted to play.
 You’d have to shuffle them every time.
 Here are a few things to keep in mind before you get started.

 Step 1: You will need a Spotify account with playlists you want to transfer.
 That’s it.
 These are playlists that you created yourself or other user-generated ones that you’ve followed.
 Playlists curated by Spotify, like Discover Weekly and others, may also appear as options to transfer, but that may not always be the case.
 Your mileage may vary.

-The one other requirement from the Apple Music side is that you actually are subscribing to the service.
+Step 2: The other requirement from the Apple Music side is that you are subscribing to the Apple Music service, which requires a fee.
 It’s not enough to just have the app.
-You need to sign up and have a functioning subscription (trial periods are OK) to actually receive the playlists you’re looking to move over.
+You need to sign up and have a functioning subscription (trial periods are OK) to receive the playlists you’re looking to move over.

-If you’re already using an iOS device and want to transfer things that way, there are apps for that.
-SongShift is probably the most prominent, and it’s fairly easy to manage.
+Step 1: If you’re already using an iOS device and want to transfer things that way, there are apps for that.
+SongShift is our favorite app for getting your playlists on Apple Music.
 You can try it out as a guest instead of setting up an account, but it’s free to use unless you buy into a Pro account, which quickens the process and gives you other perks.

 Soundiiz also keeps a fair bit of its better features behind a paywall.
 For example, the free tier lets you transfer Spotify playlists you created, but not any that Spotify curated.
 You’re also limited to transferring playlists one at a time, and only if there are 200 songs or fewer in each of those playlists.
 Pay $4.50 per month or $36 for a full year to lift those restrictions and have way more leeway over how to curate or prepare the content you’re switching over.